-Is it enought to focus on Software Asset Management at the start of a software compliance audit?
+Is it enough to focus on Software Asset Management at the start of a software compliance audit?

 Since our foundation, our goal has been to put end users back in control of their enterprise Software Asset Management.
 The role of this field has grown enormously in the last two decades, and working with our customers, SAM has become a strategic area for most of them.
 Through our joint efforts, our customers are not only maturing their practices but they are also reducing compliance vulnerability and exposure to licensing traps and auditing practices that, in some cases, border on acquisitive.

 Compliance audits by publishers present a bundle of difficult challenges that organizations need to face.
 Without integrated expertise and an understanding of the auditor’s playbook, administrators, license managers, and counsel may not effectively represent the company’s interests in the face of highly experienced auditors.
 It is rarely possible for them to judge how factual and substantiated the auditor’s claims are, and questionable findings can go unchallenged.
 Due to the asymmetry of the situation, it is not surprising that the publisher’s representatives tend to get the upper hand.
 We should not be lulled into the misconception that the representatives of the vendors always stay within the boundaries set by the agreement, whether it be because of faulty methodology or a systematic reinterpretation of the terms and conditions.
 In this situation, expertise and experience act as a force multiplier that shifts and helps to tilt back the playing field.